appliedblockchain/launchpad.js/README.md

 - deploy your contract to that Ethereum client
 - instantiate web3 with your deployed contract address
 - use methods from your smart contract

-We have this process to have standardised ways of doing each part of these processes, and to allow this process to be most easily replicated across projects.

 1. **create smart contract in e.g. Solidity**